izgzhen/droid-scripts/README.md

 Make sure your APK file (not symbolic link) is under `apks` in this directory.

 ```
-./dare.py apks/example.apk
+./dare.py apks/example.apk <sha256sum>
 ```

 Then you can find (Java classes) outputs in `output/dare/`

 ## Inter-Component Communication (ICC) analysis

-NOTE: this depends on "Dare" introduced above
+NOTE: this depends on "Dare" introduced above.

-Make sure your APK file (symbolic link or anything) is under `apks` in this directory.
+Also, you should set env var `ANDROID_SDK` to the Android SDK directory, such that the tool can find `$ANDROID_SDK/platforms/android-23/android.jar`.

 ```
-./ic3.py apks/example.apk
+path/to/ic3.py <sha256sum> <apk-package-name> path/to/example.apk path/to/output.txt
 ```

-Then you can find (text-format Protobuf) outputs in `output/ic3`
+Then you can find (text-format Protobuf) output at `path/to/output.txt`